diarmidmackenzie/aframe-multi-camera/README.md

 Here are some current limitations with these components.

 - Various components have limited support for updates (i.e. changes to properties after initial creation).
 I'm happy to fix issues like this up on a case by case basis - please raise an issue on the repository.
 PRs for these fixes also welcome too!.
 - Rendering in-scene (i.e. mirror and secondary cameras that are not rendering to screen) currently only render to planes.
 Rendering to other flat shapes (circle, triangle, ring) should be straightforward - if someone raises an issue or PR I'll happily take a look.
 Not sure about rendering to 3D surfaces - getting some texture in place is probably not too hard.
 Getting physically accurate mirror reflections is probably *very* difficult!
+- For rendering in-scene, there is no frustrum culling.
+Textures are rendered whether or not they are actually in view of camera.
 - Rendering to screen is intended for desktop only, and is not intended to be used in VR.
-When in VR, rendering is skipped for secondary-cameras that render to screen.
+When in VR, rendering is skipped for secondary-cameras that render to screen (for rendering to a VR HUD, you can use rendering in-scene to a plane fixed directly in front of the camera).
 - In VR (tested on Oculus Quest 2) , mirror textures seem to be extremely pixelated, regardless of "quality" settings.
 I haven't yet understood why this is.
-- Cursor controls cannot be used on mirror textures, or secondary textures rendered to a plane - only to secondary textures rendered to screen.
+- Cursor controls cannot be used on mirror textures, or secondary cameras rendered to a plane - only to secondary cameras rendered to screen.
 If you have specific use cases that need cursor on either of these, raise an issue and I will take a look at how hard this is.